 Linking in to the spirit of the Commissioner's guidance regarding decisions affecting older people, the vice chair and I attended a Cabinet meeting in October where we presented our concerns regarding the impending transfer of residents from Maesyffynnon Residential Home due to building maintenance issues.
-In response to our concerns, Cabinet agreed that the scrutiny committee should play a part in overseeing the process of the transfer of residents and therefore a small working group was formed which included the local members to ensure that the residents transition to alternative accommodation went as smoothly as possible.
+In response to our concerns, Cabinet agreed that the scrutiny committee should play a part in overseeing the process of the transfer of residents and therefore a small working group was formed which included the local members.
+Having followed the transfer and settlement of residents into their alternative accommodation the Working Group concluded that the transfer of residents had gone smoothly and all are settled well into their new homes.
+The Working Group was also pleased to note that residents have been complimentary with regard to how they have been treated by staff.
 The Working Group also contributed to the consultation process which was organised to consider the future proposals for Maesyffynnon.
+The Working Group's report will be presented to the Health & Wellbeing Scrutiny Committee when it next meets following the Council's AGM.